system-pclub/GFuzz/README.md

 ## 3. Tab Table-2-Bug

-This tab shows the detailed information of the detected bugs, including at which application version we find a bug (Column B), where we report a bug (Column E), what is the current status of a filed bug report (Columns G-J), bug categories (Columns L-V), whether GCatch can detect a bug (Column X), the reasons why GCatch fails (Columns Y-AC), and the unit test we used to find a bug (columns AE-AF).
+This tab shows the detailed information of each detected bugs, including at which application version we find the bug (Column B), where we report the bug (Column E), what is the current status of the filed bug report (Columns G-J), which category the bug belongs to (Columns L-V), whether GCatch can detect the bug (Column X), what is the reason if GCatch fails (Columns Y-AC), and the unit test we used to find the bug (columns AE-AF).

+### 3.1.
+Kubernetes

 Users can execute the following command to apply GFuzz to fuzz an application (e.g., Kubernetes) of a particular version